aayushmau5/graphql-demo/README.md

 **Backend:** Apollo-Server + MongoDB

+Features:

+1. NextJS

+2. GraphQL with Apollo

+3. GraphQL Subscriptions

-**NOTE:** Authentication is JWT based but right now, the client stores the token in a local storage, which I'm gonna fix soon and use cookies instead.
+**NOTE:** Authentication is JWT based but right now, the client stores the token in a local storage, which will be fixed soon and will use cookies instead.